thephpleague/uri/docs/5.0/uri/schemes/data.md

 //where '...' represent the base64 representation of the file
 ~~~

-If the file is not readable or accessible an `InvalidArgumentException` exception will be thrown.
+If the file is not readable or accessible an `UriException` exception will be thrown.
 The class uses PHP's `finfo` class to detect the required mediatype as defined in RFC2045.

 ## Validation

-Even though all URI properties are defined and accessible attempt to set any component other than the path will result in the object throwing a `InvalidArgumentException` exception.
+Even though all URI properties are defined and accessible attempt to set any component other than the path will result in the object throwing a `UriException` exception.
 As adding data to theses URI parts will generate an invalid Data URI.

 ~~~php
 <?php